Sorvete627/StarSystemsDatabase/docs/modeling/images/README.md

-This directory contains all images used in this project.
+This directory contains two versions of the ERD: one with business rules and one without.